 Example2: Using Nested IF with Python List Comprehension

-In the above example, the first condition that the List comprehension checks is if x is divisible by 2 and then if the condition is met it encounters the other conditional statement and checks if the x which was found to be divible by 2 is also divisible by 5.
+In the above example, the first condition that the list comprehension checks is if x is divisible by 2, and then if the condition is met it encounters the other conditional statement and checks if x which was found to be divisible by 2 is also divisible by 5.

-If both the conditions are met ony then x is appended to the list new_list.
+If both the conditions are met, only then x is appended to the list new_list.

 Example3: Using if else statement with Python List comprehension

-Whenever we talk about nested list, the first method to implement nested lists that comes to our mind is using nested loops.
-As we have already seen that Python List Comprehension can be used as an alternative for loops, so obviously it can also be used for nested loops.
-Let’s see how by taking an example.
+Whenever we talk about nested lists, the first method to implement nested lists that comes to our mind is using nested loops.
+As we have already seen that Python list comprehension can be used as an alternative for loops, obviously it can also be used for nested loops.
+Let’s see how to do it with the help of an example.

-Let’s say we want to display the tables of 4,5 and 6.
-Now using regular nested for loops we would write the following code block to implement the same:
+Let’s say, we want to display the multiplication tables of 4, 5, and 6.
+Now using regular nested for loops, we would write the following code block to implement the same:

 The output would be:

-We can obtain the same result using Python List Comprehension, the code block we will use will be:
+We can obtain the same result using Python list comprehension, and the code block used will be:

-In the above example, we have used the “for loop” for y as the inner comprehension.
+In the above example, we have used ‘for loop’ for y as the inner comprehension.